-Trump slaps on sanctions as Iran tension mounts
+Trump slaps sanctions on Iran as tension mounts

-Washington (AFP) - President Donald Trump raised the stakes in Washington's increasingly tense stand-off with Iran on Friday, slapping fresh sanctions on Tehran's weapons procurement network.
+Washington (AFP) - US President Donald Trump slapped fresh sanctions on Iran's weapons procurement network Friday, provoking an angry response from Tehran in what is an increasingly tense stand-off.

-Officials said the new measures were in response to Iran's recent ballistic missile test and its support for Huthi rebels in Yemen, who recently targeted a Saudi warship.
+Officials said the new measures were in response to Iran's recent ballistic missile test and its support for the Huthi rebels in Yemen, who recently targeted a Saudi warship.

-The sanctions do not, officials say, mark a retreat from US commitments under the Iran nuclear deal to lift measures targeting Tehran's alleged bid to build a nuclear warhead.
+The new sanctions do not yet mean that the US has abandoned commitments it made under the deal to lift measures aimed at Iran's nuclear program, officials said.

-But Trump has made no secret of his contempt for the accord, which his predecessor Barack Obama approved in July 2015, and officials said Friday's new measures would not be the last.
+But Trump has made no secret of his contempt for that accord, which his predecessor Barack Obama approved in July 2015, and officials said Friday's measures would not be the last.

-"Iran is playing with fire -- they don't appreciate how 'kind' President Obama was to them.
+"Iran is playing with fire - they don't appreciate how 'kind' President Obama was to them.
 Not me!"
-Trump tweeted Friday.
+Trump tweeted.

+During a visit to Tokyo on Saturday, US Defense Secretary James Mattis called Iran "the single biggest state sponsor of terrorism in the world."

+"It does no good to ignore it.
+It does no good to dismiss it," he said, but added that there are no plans to increase US troops in the Middle East.

 US intelligence and Treasury officials are constantly scrutinizing Iran's networks, looking for evidence of extremist funding and advanced weapons procurement.

-The immediate trigger for the sanctions was Iran's test, on Sunday, of a ballistic missile that US officials judge to have been capable of one day carrying a nuclear warhead.
+The immediate trigger for the sanctions was Iran's test, last Sunday, of a ballistic missile that US officials judge to have been capable of one day carrying a nuclear warhead.

-But the latest detailed list of entities added to the list has clearly been in preparation for some time, and the White House has said "nothing is off the table" in dealing with Iran.
+But the latest detailed list of designations has clearly been in preparation for some time, and the White House says "nothing is off the table" -- even military action.

 "We are undertaking a larger strategic review," a senior US administration official told reporters.
 "The launch of the missile was the triggering event."